 Bouldering was six to eight feet high and it was too scary to fall or jump down from the top without a rope.
 The “what ifs” kicked in. “what if I break my legs?” “what if I hurt myself?” and so on…

 Climbing with the rope and harness was safe.
-However, there were times that I did not have a partner to climb with and the only option was bouldering.
-I watched the kids climbed and jumped with no fear.
-They made it seemed so easy.
+However, there were times when I did not have a partner to climb with and the only option was bouldering.
+I watched the kids climb and jump with no fear.
+They made it seem so easy.
 Maybe I could give it a try.

 That was the start of my bouldering adventure.
 I started out with a rating of v0, the easiest possible route for bouldering.
 I found v0 was quite easy then I started climbing v1.
 Still shy with the bouldering, I would often climb to the top and then climb back down instead of jumping down which was much easier and direct.
 Climbing back down sometimes is more challenging.
 However, I didn’t want to take the risk of falling.
 I finally came to realize that the more I tried to prevent falling the harder and the tenser I became.
 It didn’t serve me well.

 I finally gave in one day and accidentally jumped down from the top of an easy route.
 To my surprise, it was not as bad as I envisioned it to be.
 I survived and nothing was broken.
 My mind created the jump much worse than it really was.
 The height was not even that high and in my mind, the ground below was so far far away.

 The mind is an amazing part of being.
 If I think I am afraid of falling then I am afraid of falling.
 If I think I am a good rock climber and so I am.
 What I think is what I am.
 If that is the case then why not think of a reasonable belief that serves me well?